patsapolpro/web-starter-kit-ai/docs/requirement.md

 ---

-## 8. User Workflow Summary
+## 9. User Workflow Summary

-### 8.1 Primary User Journey
+### 9.1 Primary User Journey
 1. User opens the application (no authentication required)
 2. User is prompted to name their project
+3. User can select their preferred language (English or Thai)
-3. User adds requirements with descriptions and effort values
+4. User adds requirements with descriptions and effort values
-4. Requirements appear in a list, all active by default
+5. Requirements appear in a list, all active by default
-5. User can toggle requirements active/inactive to control scope
+6. User can toggle requirements active/inactive to control scope
-6. Total effort updates automatically based on active requirements
+7. Total effort updates automatically based on active requirements
-7. User can edit or delete requirements as needed
+8. User can edit or delete requirements as needed
-8. User can hide effort column during discussions
+9. User can hide effort column during discussions
+10. User can switch language at any time
-9. All changes are automatically saved to browser storage
+11. All changes are automatically saved to browser storage

-### 8.2 Edge Cases and Error Scenarios
+### 9.2 Edge Cases and Error Scenarios
 - **Empty requirement description**: User receives validation error and cannot add until corrected
 - **Invalid effort value**: User receives validation error specific to the validation rule violated
 - **No active requirements**: Total effort displays as 0